 The small spot is 600 square feet and can seat 16 inside plus the patio.
 The décor will feature an emphasis on wood with a contemporary style.

-It'll be one of the only ice cream shops in the Davie Village and a welcome dessert spot to stop by, particularly after dropping by the nearby beach in the summer.
+It'll be a welcome dessert spot to stop by, particularly after dropping by the nearby beach in the summer.